 Imagine my surprise Saturday when I felt instantly better connected with the bike than on previous rides.
 I felt powerful from the first few yards of the trip, confident in my navigation, and fully comfortable during the ride.
 I could turn and see better in many directions while maintaining control.
 Several miles in, I felt I had not begun "working" as the ride was smoother than any had been prior to this day.
 This was a faster, longer ride than any we had taken together.

-Four days prior to the ride, I did an Awareness Through Movement® lesson that freed my back in significant ways, giving me dexterity and a nimble feeling that left me free and comfortable on the bike.
+Four days prior to the ride, I did an Awareness Through Movement® lesson that reduced muscle tension in my back in significant ways, giving me dexterity and a nimble feeling that left me free and comfortable on the bike.
 Without the stiffness that I had felt on earlier rides, I was able to keep a faster pace while still enjoying the scenery.

 Though I did not need any outside advice to know that it was going to be a good day on the bike, it was still satisfying when Rick, coming up from behind, said, "You look a lot more comfortable on the bike!"
 Yes, others notice these details more than we realize.